All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Yes, with appropriate monitoring.
 Women over 50 should have a baseline bone density scan (DEXA) before starting, ensure adequate calcium and vitamin D intake, and prioritize resistance training.
 The benefits of treating obesity (reduced cardiovascular risk, improved mobility, better metabolic health) generally outweigh the risks in this age group.

 Saxenda can help manage menopause-related weight gain by suppressing the increased appetite that often accompanies hormonal changes.
-However, it does not address the hormonal root causes of menopausal weight redistribution.
+But it doesn't address the hormonal root causes of menopausal weight redistribution.
 Women in menopause often benefit from combining Saxenda with hormone replacement therapy (HRT) when appropriate, along with resistance training to combat muscle loss.

 Does Saxenda affect my hormones?

-Liraglutide does not directly alter estrogen, progesterone, or testosterone levels.
-However, the weight loss it promotes can indirectly improve hormonal balance by reducing excess estrogen produced by fat tissue, lowering testosterone in women with PCOS, and improving insulin levels that drive hormonal imbalances.
+Liraglutide doesn't directly alter estrogen, progesterone, or testosterone levels.
+But the weight loss it promotes can indirectly improve hormonal balance by reducing excess estrogen produced by fat tissue, lowering testosterone in women with PCOS, and improving insulin levels that drive hormonal imbalances.

 Can I take Saxenda while trying to conceive?